All rights reserved for original written material on this website.

 When you order you will also receive an audio file of "Simple Gifts" (MP3) performed by a choir sent by email attachment.

 The PDF book is available worldwide for the price of $11.95.
+You will also receive the audio example (MP3) of the song.

-To order your copy, click the "Add to Cart" below to receive your copy of the PDF book by email --
+To order your copy, click the "Add to Cart" below to receive your copy of the PDF book by email attachment --

 Important!